DylanWestwater/projectgym/README.md

 ## Credits

+### Content
+-I used Code Institutes form dump URL for my sign up form.
 ### Media
-- All media is from Shutterstock
+- All media is from Shutterstock.